Investigative works of Anas Aremeyaw Anas: December 2014: Ghana’s food for thought

-November 2014: Al Jazeera Africa iInvestigates - Nigeria’s fake doctors
+November 2014: Al Jazeera Africa Investigates – Nigeria’s Fake Doctors

-Anas teamed up with colleague Rosemary Nwaebuni to investigate the activities of quack doctors who risk the lives of vulnerable people in Nigeria.
+Anas, teamed up with colleague Rosemary Nwaebuni, investigated the activities of quack doctors who risk the lives of vulnerable people in Nigeria.
 The film led to the arrest of two people who were using pharmacy shops and beer parlours as operating theaters for patients who were in desperate need of medical attention.
-It presents bogus doctors with no medical qualifications and little knowledge providing illegal abortions and the resultant fatal injuries.
+It exposed bogus doctors with no medical qualifications and little knowledge providing illegal abortions and the resultant fatal injuries.

-January 2013: Spirit child
+January 2013: Spirit Child

-Filmed in Northern Ghana, where Anas exposed the barbaric sacrifices of children who were believed to bring ill luck to their families.
+Filmed in Northern Ghana, Anas exposed the barbaric sacrifices of children who were believed to bring ill luck to their families.
 The story led to the arrest of some fetish priests, with Anas advocating for the prosecution of such persons.

-January 2013: Al Jazeera - People and power, how to rob Africa
+January 2013: Al Jazeera – People and Power, How to Rob Africa

 This was a film on how African businesses fleece their governments and stash these stolen funds in off-shore accounts.
 With journalist Stanley Kwenda.

 May 2013: The Messiah of Mentukwa

-The story of how one woman, Helen Jesus Christ, set up a church in a remote village in Ghana’s hinterland and convinced members that Jesus Christ was coming soon and they could only be saved if they cut themselves off the rest of the world.
+The story of how one woman, Helen Jesus Christ, set up a church in a remote village in Ghana's hinterland and convinced members that Jesus Christ was coming soon and they could only be saved if they cut themselves off the rest of the world.
 With that came physical abuse and children being denied access to school.